goobz22/goobs-frontend/README.md

 } from 'goobs-frontend'
 ```

 Please refer to the individual component and utility files for more details on their usage and available props.
-We are in the process of documenting each component in the [GitHub wiki](https://github.com/goobz22/goobs-frontend/wiki).

 ## License